canonical/k8s-dqlite/docs/configuration.md

 - [SetConnMaxIdleTime](https://pkg.go.dev/database/sql#DB.SetConnMaxIdleTime)
 - [SetConnMaxLifetime](https://pkg.go.dev/database/sql#DB.SetConnMaxLifetime)

 We recommend allowing at least two maximum open connections to dqlite.
-For larger clusters with more than 5 nodes, you may need to increase the maximum open connections to dqlite.
+For larger clusters, you may find it advantageous to increase the maximum open connections to dqlite.

-## Changing the default configuration
+## Changing the Default Configuration

 It is possible to change the default configuration of k8s-dqlite by editing the configuration file and restarting the service.